fukamachi/cl-project/README.markdown

 * `:email`: Your e-mail address.
 * `:license`: License of the new project.
 * `:depends-on`: A list of dependencies.
+* `:without-tests`: If true, then no testing system, folder, and file are generated.
+Default: nil.

 ## See Also
 - [Rove](https://github.com/fukamachi/rove) - Testing framework